Asveora/rich-deployment/README.md

 * Meta & YouTube Lawsuit (2025): https://www.yahoo.com/news/articles/meta-youtube-lose-social-media-175400791.html
 * Meta Scam Ads Lawsuit (2026): https://mashable.com/article/meta-accused-of-profiting-from-scam-ads-in-class-action-lawsuit
 * Reddit API Protests (2023): https://apnews.com/article/reddit-blackout-api-91f60aaec2eaf7cd0e3751e2fb3dd653

+# It's also a great entry point into programming!

+Always wanted to know how to code your own websites, web apps, local software apps, or even video games?
+Web development is a great way to get familiar with the general philosophy of programming!
+It is what I (AmzroSevca) started out with before branching out into languages such as Python and C#.
+HTML (Hypertext Markup Language) is incredibly simple once you get the hang of just a few basic tags.
+I would argue that anyone could learn the basics of HTML and CSS (Cascading Style Sheets) is an afternoon or a day.
+JS (Javascript) might take a little longer though since its a lot more involved with logic and math haha.

 # How do I get help if I need it?